lan1117/Group_3_Story/Challenge7/README.md

-# EC544 Challenge7 -- Infectious Swarm.
+# EC544 Challenge7 -- Infectious Swarm

 In this challenge, we created a swarm with the Arduino-XBee.
 The swarm can react to an “infection” triggered by a button push.